15 October 2024

 The AdvOp adds to self-determination’s existing importance at the UN by clearly establishing the right’s peremptory status and binding nature on all States, as well as on the UN itself.
 By and large, the right to self-determination is understood to have attained jus cogens status during the early post-World War II period, particularly during the mass global decolonization movements of the 1950s, 60s, and 70s.
 Through multiple resolutions passed in the 1960s and 70s, the GA played a particularly crucial role in elevating self-determination to the status of a peremptory norm, which applies to all peoples and places and is fundamentally incompatible with situations of colonization and foreign occupation.

 All that being said, until the July 2024 AdvOp, the ICJ had never explicitly held that the right to self-determination enjoys jus cogens status.
-Now, it has done so affirming that, “in cases of foreign occupation such as the present case, the right to self-determination constitutes a peremptory norm of international law.” (para.
+Now, it has done so, affirming that, “in cases of foreign occupation such as the present case, the right to self-determination constitutes a peremptory norm of international law” (para.
 233).
-The AdvOp also reiterates previous ICJ decisions concluding that the right to self-determination is erga omnes, meaning it is a right that States owe to all other states (para.
+The AdvOp also reiterates previous ICJ decisions concluding that the right to self-determination is erga omnes, meaning it is a right that States owe to all other States and that “all States have a legal interest in protecting…” (para.
 232).
 While jus cogens rights are, in effect, rights erga omnes, the opposite is not necessarily true.
 In sum, the ICJ’s unambiguous holding on the right to self-determination makes clear that all States, as well as the UN, have a duty to protect and ensure that the right is realized in the particular situation facing the Palestinians of the OPT.

 These holdings are meaningful ones.
-While ICJ advisory opinions are technically “non-binding,” they nevertheless “entail[] an authoritative statement of international law on the question[] with which [they] deal[]” and “carry no less weight and authority than those in judgments because they are made with the same rigour and scrutiny by the ‘principal judicial organ’ of the United Nations with competence in matters of international law.”7) Mechanisms like the credentialing process are one way for third States and the UN to effectuate those responsibilities that have been “authoritatively” articulated by AdvOp.
+While ICJ advisory opinions are technically “non-binding,” they nevertheless “entail[] an authoritative statement of international law on the question[] with which [they] deal[]” and “carry no less weight and authority than those in judgments because they are made with the same rigour and scrutiny by the ‘principal judicial organ’ of the United Nations with competence in matters of international law.”
+In this case, mechanisms like the credentialing process are one way for third States and the UN to effectuate those responsibilities that have been “authoritatively” articulated by this AdvOp.

 By providing a legal framework for evaluating the legitimacy and representativeness of a State’s government, grounded in the jus cogens right of self-determination, the ICJ opinion also overcomes claims about the “politicization” of inquiries into the legitimacy and representativeness of State delegations to the GA.
 Since the Israeli government has clearly and credibly violated the Palestinian people’s right to self-determination—a jus cogens right that is central both to the issue of representativeness and the UN system itself—there is a convincing legal reason for denying it a seat at the GA through the credentialing process.